 Even if he wasn’t the brightest in mind, Biorr is certainly the brightest in character.
 Described as simple and pleasant in his official profile, the knight seems to always keep an amiable disposition even in dour circumstances, the kind of person who will apologize for not having a gift to show his gratitude.
 Moreover, he is explicitly open-minded, even taking pity on Yuria despite her being a witch — as far he is concerned, no girl deserves such abuse and persecution.
 The only thing that he seems to not tolerate is evil, never letting any bad deed go unpunished with courage and righteous fury.
 He is a genuinely honorable knight, a true warrior at heart, with a deep love for his King and kingdom.
 In essence, Biorr embodies everything that Ostrava loves about Boletarians.
 If he has a flaw, it is his strange habit of instantly sleeping anywhere on the spot — and he snores, loud.
 But even this is usually only after surviving truly tough opponents, perhaps due to his self-admittedly old age.
 That said, he never describes him as the “elder” Twin Fang like the localization claims, so we cannot even say if Vallarfax was much younger.

-One of the King’s twin blades, two knights who serve King Allant.
+One of the King’s Twin Blades, two knights who serve King Allant.
 He is excellent in large size and physical strength, wears heavy armor, and wields a giant sword (greatsword) in one hand.
 He is an open-minded, simple, pleasant military man.
 He will apparently “sleep anywhere with a big snore”.
 Hearing news of the kingdom’s destruction from Vallarfax, another one of the Twin Blades who escaped the thick fog from a tear, he headed straight to Boletaria.
 Ever since, his whereabouts have been unknown.

 Ah, you.
 You freed the witch girl from that tower!
 I’m grateful.
 Whatever the reason, they shouldn’t persecute a helpless girl like that.
 His Majesty would undoubtedly say that too…